 The Easter Egg Roll is one of the oldest annual events in White House history.
-Beginning in the 1870s, Washingtonians from all social levels celebrated Easter Monday on the West Grounds of the U.S. Capitol.
-However, in 1876, Congress banned egg rolling and restricted public use of Capitol grounds over concerns about the damaging the landscape.
-Activities resumed in later years but were cancelled again in 1877 due to rain, and again the following year.
-In 1878, President Rutherford B. Hayes opened the South Lawn to egg rollers as it had previously been reserved for the First Family’s private Easter activities- thus, a tradition was born.
-In 1974, the Nixons hosted egg roll races, an event which has become an Easter Monday favorite.
+Beginning in the 1870s, Washingtonians from all walks of life celebrated the Monday after Easter on the West Grounds of the U.S. Capitol.
+In 1876, however, Congress restricted public use of the Capitol due to concerns about damaging the landscape, prohibiting future egg rolling on its grounds.
+The new edict went unchallenged in 1877 since rain cancelled all the activities that day.
+In 1878, President Rutherford B. Hayes decided to open the White House South Lawn to egg rollers, as it had previously been reserved for the First Family’s private Easter activities.
+From that moment on, a new tradition was born.

-See a timeline of Easter Egg Roll Significant Dates and photos/stories from past White House Easter Egg Rolls.
+See a timeline of Easter Egg Roll’s rich history and photos from past White House Easter Egg Rolls.

 Please credit the White House Historical Association when using information and photos.